 Final average salary is the average of the wages earned in the five highest consecutive years.
-For Tier 6 members, each year of final average salary is limited to no more than 10% of the average of the previous four years.
+For Tier 6 members, each year's compensation used in the final average salary calculation is limited to no more than 10% greater than the average of the previous four years.